jokehboy/Incremental-Honours-game/README.md

 * Upgrade cost, bottom of the panel, this is how much it will cost to upgrade by one level.
 * Buy buttons, underneath the panel, this allows you to purchase the upgrade, there are 3 buttons, each are labelled with how many times you are buying the upgrade.
 * Progress bar, underneath the buy buttons, this is a visual representation of how much currency/product you need to purchase one upgrade level.

+To unlock new upgrades you must have the amount of currency shown on the locked panel.

 - - - -